-The interest rate is set by Congress and is currently 8%.
+The interest rate is set by Congress.
 Borrowers do not pay interest until six months after ceasing at least half-time enrollment.
 The U.S. Dept. of Education pays the interest during the time the student is enrolled and during the grace period of six months following enrollment.
 Repayment begins six months after the student leaves school or drops to less than half-time enrollment.
-After July 1, 1988, the interest rate for first time borrowers will increase from 8% to 10% in the fifth year of repayment.
+The interest rate will increase in the fifth year of repayment.
 The minimum payment will be \$50 per month, and the loan must be repaid within 10 years.
-Lenders may charge a 5% loan origination fee on each loan in addition to the insurance premium charged on the loan.
+Lenders may charge a loan origination fee on each loan in addition to the insurance premium charged on the loan.
 These charges will be deducted from the proceeds of the loan.
 Under the Supplemental Loans to Students (SLS) Program, independent undergraduate students may be eligible to borrow up to \$4,000 per academic year.
-Recent legislation requires an undergraduate to complete a needs analysis to determine whether there is Pell or GSL eligibility before an -SLS loan can be completed, however.
+Recent legislation requires an undergraduate to complete a needs analysis to determine whether there is Pell or GSL eligibility before an SLS loan can be completed. however.
 The loan maximum is \$20,000 for all the years of undergraduate study.
 The interest rate is variable, ranging from 9% to 12%.
-Repayment begins within 60 days after disbursement of the loan. except that the borrower is entitled to a deferment of the principal for at least half time enrollment.
+Repayment begins within 60 days after disbursement of the loan, except that the borrower is entitled to a deferment of the principal for at least half time enrollment.
 Most lenders will capitalize the interest if the payments are deferred.